 details of intended compliance tests in accordance with Article 73.

-Except where paragraph 5 applies, the maximum period for the DC-connected power park module owner to remain in the ION status shall not exceed twenty-four months.
+Except where paragraph 5 applies, the maximum period for the asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner or the asynchronously connected electricity storage module owner to remain in the ION status shall not exceed twenty-four months.
 The relevant system operator may specify shorter ION validity.
 The ION validity period shall be notified to the regulatory authority in accordance with the applicable national regulatory framework.
-ION extensions shall be granted only if the DC-connected power park module owner demonstrates substantial progress towards full compliance.
+ION extensions shall be granted only if the asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner or the asynchronously connected electricity storage module owner demonstrates substantial progress towards full compliance.
 At the time of ION extension, any outstanding issues shall be explicitly identified.

-The maximum period for a DC-connected power park module owner to remain in the ION status may be extended beyond 24 months upon request for a derogation made to the relevant system operator in accordance with the procedure in Title VII.
+The maximum period for an asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner to remain in the ION status may be extended beyond 24 months upon request for a derogation made to the relevant system operator in accordance with the procedure in Title VII.

 Article 63

-FON for DC-connected power park modules
+FON for asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules

-A FON shall entitle the DC-connected power park module owner to operate the DC-connected power park module by using the grid connection that is specified by the connection point.
+A FON shall entitle the asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner or the asynchronously connected electricity storage module owner to operate the asynchronously connected power park module, the asynchronously connected demand facility, the asynchronously connected power-to-gas demand unit or the asynchronously connected electricity storage module by using the grid connection that is specified by the connection point.

 A FON shall be issued by the relevant system operator, upon prior removal of all incompatibilities identified for the purpose of the ION status and subject to the completion of the data and study review process as required by this Regulation.

-For the purpose of the completion of data and study review, the DC-connected power park module owner shall provide the following upon request from the relevant system operator:
+For the purpose of the completion of data and study review, the asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner and the asynchronously connected electricity storage module owner shall provide the following upon request from the relevant system operator:

 itemised statement of compliance; and